kubevela/kubevela/docs/en/cue/trait.md

 ## Patch Trait

-You could also use keyword `patch` to patch data to the workload instance (before the resource is applied) and claim this behavior as a trait.
+You could also use keyword `patch` to patch data to the component instance (before the resource is applied) and claim this behavior as a trait.

 Below is an example for `node-affinity` trait: